 Besides the bilateral co-operation, Morocco is regularly involved in Council of Europe regional activities, which encompass a wide array of thematic areas aimed at promoting North-South and South-South co-operation, dialogue and peer-to-peer exchanges, namely through the South Programme.

-The South Programme I, II and currently III have been instrumental to the implementation of most priorities identified in the fields of human rights, rule of law and democracy.
+The South Programme I, II, III and currently IV have been instrumental to the implementation of most priorities identified in the fields of human rights, rule of law and democracy.
 All three programmes are funded by the European Union and the Council of Europe, and implemented by the Council of Europe.
 Voluntary contributions from other partners, such as Council of Europe member States, constitute additional major sources of funding for co-operation activities.

 The Council of Europe Office in Rabat, in place since 2014, plays a crucial role in the co-ordination and implementation of field activities.

 Through the actions implemented in 2019, the Neighbourhood Partnership with Morocco 2018-2021 contributed to the UN 2030 Agenda for Sustainable Development by supporting the United Nations Sustainable Development Goals (SDGs), notably SDG 3 (target 5), SDG 4 (target 7), SDG 5 (targets 1, 2 and c), SDG 10 (targets 2 and 3) and SDG 16 (targets 1, 2, 3, 6, a and b).

 More information: Overview of the Council of Europe Contribution to the UN 2030 Agenda.